niolabs/docs/docs/nio-expressions.md

 It's that simple.
 If the signal under inspection is missing an attribute you ask for in the expression, the value of `attr_default` (provided at property initialization) is used in its place.
 As with other {{ book.product }} properties, the value of `default` will be evaluated if no expression is configured.

-Any other errors in the expression will raise native exceptions whose handling is the responsibility of the Block developer.
+Any other errors in the expression will raise native exceptions whose handling is the responsibility of the block developer.

 **Argument: `attr_default`**

-Unique to ExpressionProperty is the `attr_default` argument.
-In evaluating an expression, if the $ notation is used to get an attribute value from a signal, but the attribute does not exist on the signal, then the value `attr_default` will be used in its place.
+Unique to `ExpressionProperty` is the `attr_default` argument.
+In evaluating an expression, if the `$` notation is used to get an attribute value from a signal, but the attribute does not exist on the signal, then the value `attr_default` will be used in its place.

-If `attr_default` is not specified on the ExpressionProperty, then an empty string is used.
+If `attr_default` is not specified in `ExpressionProperty`, an empty string is used.

 `attr_Default` can be set to an Exception **class**.
 In this case, if the attribute does not exist on the signal, then that Exception will be raised.

 **Handling Exceptions**

 An expression property should always be evaluated inside of a *try* block.
 Invalid Python syntax inside of the expression will raise an Exception and the block needs to handle that.
-This is also where you would handle the Exception raised by `attr_default` if that is set to an Exception class.
+This is also where you would handle the Exception raised by `attr_default` if it is set to an Exception class.

 ## Scripting Syntax